 The Myth Of Legalising Weed

 The notion that everyone will start smoking and the population will become lazy was shattered on my trip to Uruguay.
 In fact, I was surprised by how few locals smoked during my visit.
 I guess its like how alcohol is treated in France and other European countries; once the repression and stigma are removed, so is the urge for abuse – it’s no longer a big deal, or ‘cool’ because it’s illegal, it’s just a choice people can make for themselves.
 Now I’m not saying there are no potential dangers to smoking weed and that no Uruguayan potheads exist, but it doesn’t seem that criminalizing the drug does any good to minimize them.
-OK, legalization bit over, you know my stance!
+Legalization bit over, you know my stance.

 The situation around obtaining weed certainly makes Uruguay far from the stoner’s utopia.
 That being said, I can’t understate how nice it was to be smoking out and about without looking over my shoulder or some paranoia creeping in.
-My buddies and I continually used the phrase ‘sin prisa’ to describe our experience of our life in Uruguay.
+My buddies and I continually used the phrase ‘sin prisa’ to describe our experience of life in Uruguay.
 It means ‘without hurry’, because when we were cycling around and stopping off for joints, that’s exactly how we felt; totally relaxed and without haste.
 There was no sneaking down quiet alleys or rush to ‘burn the evidence’, and to me, that’s exactly how weed should be enjoyed; in the moment and savoured.
 (And as a medicine for those that desperately need it too of course!)
 And that is why the experience of smoking in Uruguay was unique, in the best way.